jeffreyjkjin/cmpt353project/README.md

 - Seaborn
 - Scikit-Learn
 - Statsmodel
+- joblib

 To install the required libraries, use the following:
 ```
 pip3 install -r requirements.txt
 ```

+If the above method does not work, please install manually with `pip install <library>`

 ## Scraping Data
 All of our projects data is scraped from the official [UFC Stats](http://www.ufcstats.com/statistics/events/completed) website.
 We scraped data for every single UFC fight as well as the individual stats for each UFC fighter.